View on GitHub

 client::clear_schedule()?; // Clear events not yet processed

-client::play_json_interactive(phrase2_json)?; // Schedule the new phrase immediately
+client::play_json_interactive(phrase2_json)?; // Immediately schedule the new phrase

 Server Time Synchronization